Station Assembly, Practice, and Safety (Part One)

 B-003-001-008: In an HF station, the antenna tuner is usually used for matching the transceiver with:

-It’s like using an adjustable wrench to fit a bolt that’s too large or too small.
-The antenna tuner adjusts the impedance match between the transceiver and the antenna.
+It’s like using an adjustable wrench to fit a bolt of varying sizes.
+The antenna tuner adjusts the impedance match between the transceiver and the antenna, enabling efficient operation across different frequencies.

 9 / 9